Wen-Xi-Goh/bloxd-minecraft-texture-pack/README.md

 # Bloxd Minecraft Texture Pack
 We are trying to recreate Minecraft in bloxd.io by using original or close imitations block textures, models, css, and art from Minecraft.
-Items that only exist in bloxd.io can have art created in Minecraft Style
+Items that only exist in bloxd.io can have art created in Minecraft style.

+This repository will be updated regularly when bloxd publishes new updates that affect textures.

 ## Tools to help make Texture Packs
 - https://www.piskelapp.com/